Used (2016) Ferrari California 560 HP | Good price

 Used Ferrari California

-Factors that affect the appreciation of a Ferrari California:
+Factors that affect the depreciation of a Ferrari California:

-Appreciation is an important part of calculating the total value of owning a Ferrari California.
-In addition to the monthly appreciation of £522, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.
+Depreciation is an important part of calculating the total cost of owning a Ferrari California.
+In addition to the monthly depreciation of £142, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.

 Model year | Price range* | Avg.
 Price | Median Mileage | Depreciation | Cars for sale |